schwark/alfred-plaid/README.md

-amtt:<to-amount>        transactions with amounts less than or equal to this amount amtf:<from-amount>      transactions with amounts greater than or equal to this amount dt:<last-month>         a shortcut way of specifying dtf and dtt for some commons scenarios ct:<p|d|b|l>            choose a chart type from pie, doughnut, bar or line ta:<d|w|m>              choose periods to chart over from day, week or month ma:<m|c>                choose a charting segment to total over from merchant or category for each transaction
+amtt:<to-amount>        transactions with amounts less than or equal to this amount amtf:<from-amount>      transactions with amounts greater than or equal to this amount dt:<last-month>         a shortcut way of specifying dtf and dtt for some commons scenarios cat:<cat-id>           filter transactions by category - cat:<search-term> will show all available ct:<p|d|b|l>            choose a chart type from pie, doughnut, bar or line ta:<d|w|m>              choose periods to chart over from day, week or month ma:<m|c>                choose a charting segment to total over from merchant or category for each transaction